List of tallest buildings in Rome

-Rome is the fourth-largest city in the European Union by population within city limits.
+Rome is the third-largest city in the European Union by population within city limits.
 The city has three skyscrapers above 100 m (one building is still under construction) and several skyscrapers between 70 m and 100 m for a total of about ten skyscrapers above 70 m, most of which lie in EUR, which is located south of the historic centre of Rome.
 No building of the historic centre of Rome is taller than St. Peter's Basilica (136.6 m), which dominates the skyline of the city.

 Tallest buildings

 The list includes buildings (above 70 m) in the city of Rome and its metropolitan area.